Bachelor of Arts in Art

 Students graduating with a Bachelor of Arts in Art will be able to demonstrate:

-- Critical thinking, writing and research skills allowing the discovery of original approaches to creative problem solving.
+- Critical thinking, writing, and research skills leading to creative problem solving